Study to look at whether laughter is in fact the best medicine | The Japan Times

 The official said the hospital will measure the activity of patients’ cancer-killing cells as well as their cortisol levels, which is related to stress, to look for differences before and after the events.

-Some past research has indicated that laughter is related to the efficacity of the body’s cancer-killing cells, according to Tokyo-based Daiwa Pharmaceutical Co.’s website.
+Research has previously indicated that laughter is related to the efficacity of the body’s cancer-killing cells, according to Tokyo-based Daiwa Pharmaceutical Co.’s website.

 The hospital in the past has hosted entertainment events such as concerts for patients, but this is the first time that such events will be connected to a scientific study.
 With the relocation and renewal of the facility, which will be renamed Osaka International Cancer Institute, scheduled for March, it wants to incorporate an element of medical research into such events, the official said.

 The experiment will start in May and consist of eight to 10 sessions.
 The number of patients to be involved is as yet undecided.
 The official said the facility expects dozens to join each session.

-Some patients will be asked to come to just one session while others will participate in several to see whether there are differences in the patients depending on how often they watch the performances.
+Some patients will be asked to come to just one session while others will participate in several to see whether there are differences depending on how often they watch the shows.